vvsharma/GCD_CourseProject/CodeBook.md

 * LAYING

 ####Features:
--These are the various features that are being measure during any of the above activities by the
+These are the various features that are being measure during any of the above activities by the
 subject.
 There are 79 features being measured.
 The names of the features measured indicate the following aspects of the measurements that will help in making sense of the feature being measured.